 BE AIRPORT SAVVY

 There is nothing worse than having hundreds of pounds worth of art materials confiscated at the airport security desks.
 Explore our top tips for taking your materials abroad and make security a stress free experience.

 1) If you’re travelling hand luggage only at the airport, remember that all liquids in your hand luggage must be below 100ml and in a clear, zip lock bag.
 This includes all toiletries, creams and gels and is limited to a maximum of 15 items per person.
 Tubes of paint, inks, mediums and gels all count towards this restriction.

-2) If you're planning a big painting trip, artist paints are permitted, providing they are not lead based.
+2) Planning a big painting trip?
+Artist paints are permitted, providing they are not lead based.
 To be on the safe side, check a bag into the hold to avoid disappointment when travelling through security.

 3) Be mindful of the materials you are packing.
 Hazardous or flammable liquids are not allowed, so leave your brush cleaners and turps at home.